jfbu/mathastext/README.md

   potentially stressful to some users.

-* the `README` self-extracts from the `dtx` source, as a text file `README.md` with Markdown syntax (which is appropriately rendered on the http://ctan.org/pkg/mathastext site).
+* the `README` self-extracts from the `dtx` source, as a text file `README.md` with Markdown syntax.

 1.3e \[2015/09/10\]
 ----